 David Haddox, a pain doctor, was employed by Purdue and a strong advocate of the wider use of MS Contin and Oxycontin.
 He advanced the argument that problems arose not from the drugs but from the patients: “If I gave you a stalk of celery and you ate that, it would be healthy.
 But if you put it in a blender and tried to shoot it into your veins, it would not be good.”
 Haddox developed the concept of “pseudo-addiction,” which “seems similar to addiction, but is due to unrelieved pain.”
 The treatment he advocated was to increase the dose of opioid.

-The New England of Journal features in this sorry saga.
+The New England Journal of Medicine features in this sorry saga.
 It carried many of the ads for Librium and Valium produced by Arthur’s company and was, Keefe says, making “more than $2 million a year” in the late 60s (about $15m in 2021) from advertising, most of it from drug companies.
 Much more troublesome is a seven line letter published in the journal in 1980 headed “Addiction Rare in Patients Treated with Narcotics.”
 The letter was used extensively by the drug reps of Purdue, and their sales materials summarised the study as saying “a survey of more than 11 000 opioid-using patients, taken over several years, found only four cases of documented addiction.”
 The drugs reps must as well have quoted the last sentence of the letter, which reads: “We conclude that despite widespread use of narcotic drugs in hospitals, the development of addiction is rare in medical patients with no history of addiction.”
 This plays to the idea popular with those at Purdue Pharma that the only people who become addicted are those who are prone to addiction.

 The New England Journal of Medicine has come under pressure to retract the letter but has not done so.
 Instead, it has attached to the letter: “‘Editor’s Note’ (added May 31, 2017): For reasons of public health, readers should be aware that this letter has been ‘heavily and uncritically cited’ as evidence that addiction is rare with opioid therapy.
 Leung et al. describe its history.”
 The letter by Leung et al analyses 608 citations of the letter and shows that most (72%) cited it as evidence that addiction was rare in patients treated with opioids.
 The authors also analysed the citations over time and classified them as affirmative (supporting the conclusion that addiction is rare), negative, or other.
 The citations peaked in 1996, the year Oxycontin was launched, and were almost all positive with no negative citations.
 Indeed, there were no negative citations until 1999, when there was one.